Azure/CARML-Learn/docs/wiki/Lab 7 - Contribution.md

     <img src="./media/Lab7/asDeployBicepSelect.png" alt="Availability Set VSCode" height="300">

 1. A simple contribution to perform is the addition of an additional `output` the bicep template will return upon successful execution.
-As we have seen, these outputs are particularly useful when multiple modules are orchestrated together.
+As you will notice in a later lab, these outputs are particularly useful when multiple modules are orchestrated together.
 Please add the following snippet to the end of the file:

     ```bicep
     @description('A list of references to all virtual machines in the availability set.')
     output virtualMachines array = availabilitySet.properties.virtualMachines
     ```

-# Step 2 - Run local test(s)
+# Step 3 - Run local test(s)

 CARML comes with a number of tools that you can use to perform several automated tasks for you.
 One of these tools can be use to perform the same tests locally as you would see in the pipeline.
 To do so, please perform the following tasks: